Sycraxe/UnreachableNether/README.md

 # Unreachable Nether

 ## About
-Unreachable Nether is a Minecraft mod for modpack makers that prevents Nether portals from being created through non-command methods.
+**Unreachable Nether** is a mod for modpack makers that **prevents Nether portals from being created** by players and entities.

+## License
+This project is licensed under MIT.